Citrus-Software/tangerine-docs/docs/developer/inout.md

 ### Blender

-Blender is used for lighting, rendering and more.
+Blender is used for lighting, rendering, and other tasks.
-You can load alembics from Tangerine to [Blender](https://docs.blender.org/manual/en/latest/files/import_export/alembic.html#importing-alembic-files).
+You can import Alembic files exported from Tangerine into [Blender](https://docs.blender.org/manual/en/latest/files/import_export/alembic.html#importing-alembic-files).